What is Lewis Hamilton's net worth?

 Formula 1 legend Lewis Hamilton’s net worth comes from winning seven world championships, his value as a cultural icon and his various business ventures

 Lewis Hamilton is the most successful driver in Formula 1, with seven World Drivers’ Championship titles under his belt.
 It’s a record that he shares with the legendary Michael Schumacher.
-Still racing, Hamilton already boasts a legacy comparable to the likes of other F1 greats Niki Lauda and Ayrton Senna.
-And he recently made headlines by extending his own record for the most F1 wins at a single track, with a ninth British Grand Prix title on 7 July 2024.
+Hamilton already boasts a legacy comparable to the likes of other F1 greats Niki Lauda and Ayrton Senna.
+He made headlines by extending his record for the most F1 wins at a single track, with a ninth British Grand Prix title on 7 July 2024.
+And if that wasn’t enough, he holds the title for most career wins (105) and has the second-highest race starts (350) in F1.
+Hamilton, formerly a Mercedes-AMG Petronas driver, made the highly-anticipated move to Scuderia Ferrari, F1’s oldest surviving and most successful team, in 2025.

-Hamilton, currently a Mercedes-AMG Petronas driver but soon to move to Ferrari, is also a force to be reckoned with off the racetrack, making his financial achievements as impressive as his race wins.
-Forbes estimates his net worth to be £69 million.
-He ranks among the richest people in the world and is the youngest sportsperson to enter the Sunday Times Rich List 2024
+Forbes estimates his net worth to be £69 million, from earnings both on and off the racetrack.
+He ranks among the richest people in the world and is the youngest sportsperson to enter the Sunday Times Rich List 2024.

 Subscribe to MoneyWeek